• Skip to main content

 Dr Malliaras described in detail his typical patient’s journey which, if you’re reading this, you may find familiar.

 You’re training for a challenging event, perhaps a marathon or a triathlon.
-You increase either your training volume or intensity and you begin to notice pain coming from let’s say your Achilles tendon.
+You increase either your training volume or intensity and you begin to notice pain coming from your Achilles tendon for example.

-At each stage there is either no or minimal progress and you’re still unable to return to running.
-You’ve now missed the event that you were training for in the first place and the goal now is simply to get back to running without pain.
+At each stage there’s either no or minimal progress and you’re still unable to return to running.
+You’ve now missed the event that you were training for and now the goal is to simply get back to running without pain.

 The fundamental problem according to both experts is that the initial exercise intervention was likely not appropriate.
-It was either too difficult for where you were at that time, not coached properly, or it wasn’t addressing the fundamental weaknesses that caused your problem in the first instance.
+It was either too difficult or not coached properly.
+Or it wasn’t addressing the fundamental weaknesses that caused your problem in the first instance.
 In my experience it’s usually all three.

 The issue you have now is that every intervention from that point on has actually made you weaker rather than stronger.
 And getting stronger is the only thing that will enable you to return to running.